kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 Tomorrow: Make a gripper.
 Next week: Comment ROS code, do a cleanup s.t. there are no (or very few) problems with the code during build.
 Then start writing the thesis.
 Consider implementing telemetry for data capture if it seems like a good idea by the end of the week.

+###250424
+Spent the last few days ill with something.
+Discovered that the shoulder never broadcast global state operating after elbow calib, so both hand and torso were in their calibration states.
+This is another proof that the state machine is whack.

+The shoulder joint keeps acting up.
+I suspect it's much because the acc input isn't filtered, which could explain why it has such a poor perturbation step response (aka spazzes out as soon as something touches it or leaves the gripper).
+The calibration also doesn't work, measured correct offset at the start of calibration before suddenly very low offset.
+These are probably related.

+Hypothesis: the accelerometer measures a jolt when the shoulder either starts moving on its own or is perturbed by the gripper dropping whatever it's holding.
+For the calibration phase, this means it exits prematurely as the measured error suddenly becomes low.
+For when the gripper drops something or I knock on it, the same happens and the error momentarily increases.
+This makes the controller freak out.

+It doesn't really make sense.
+Direction of forces means the acc should measure increased acceleration (equating to greater error) when the arm starts moving.
+Additionally, large changes in error is unproblematic when coming from MoveIt, as I discovered when I accidentally left it in a crouched position right after calibrating the physical arm.

+Also added a timer interrupt on timer7 for telemetry, 50Hz.
+Currently sends shoulder pos, sp and current.
+Got fairly good data for grabbing and dropping bottle, and susequent spazzing.